viamage/php-wemo/README.md

 echo $lightSwitch->status();
 </pre>

 Check the example directory for more usage.
-Run example/console.php to control your devices.
+Run example/console.php from command line to control your devices.